Geography of Mumbai: Hills

-There are three hill ranges with the city limits.
+There are three hill ranges within the city limits.
 The Ghatkopar Hills are present near the station of Ghatkopar.
 The hill range runs parallel to the Central Railway track and is inhabited by slums.
 During the monsoon season, landslides are common.
-The Trombay Hills occupy a large portion of Trombay on the eastern part of the city.
+The Trombay Hills occupy a large portion of Trombay, on the eastern part of the city.
 The highest hill is about 302 m above sea level.

 The Powai Hills are present north of the city.
 The Borivali National Park occupies most of the region.
 The Vihar and Tulsi Lakes are present within the hills.
 The highest point of the metropolis, at 450 m, is located in this region.

 Lakes

 There are three lakes in the city.
-The Vihar Lake and the Tulsi Lake are present within the National Park and supply part of the city's drinking water.
-The Powai Lake is immediately south of these two.
+The Vihar Lake, and the Tulsi Lake are present within the National Park, and supply part of the city's drinking water.
+The Powai Lake, is immediately south of these two.
 They are located in central Mumbai.